StevenWangler/StevenWangler/README.md

 # Hey there!
 I'm Steven Wangler 👋

-I'm a tech enthusiast deeply passionate about innovative technology.
+I'm a software engineer, professor and all around tech enthusiast who is deeply passionate about innovative technology.
 Whether it's groundbreaking advancements or small tweaks that make a world of difference, I'm all over it.

 ## 🕵️‍♂️ About Me: